kill9zombie/elixir_dojo/DOJO.md

 end
 ```

 The `self()` call will return the current process' Elixir process ID (or PID).
 We then spawn another Elixir process that's linked to our process with `spawn_link`.
 What this means is that if our new child process crashes, we crash too.
 Then we start blocking and wait for messages coming back to us.
-If the received message matches the pattern `{:msg, contents}` then we'll print the output to the console.  'spawn_link' takes an anonymous function that just sends a message back to the parent.
+If the received message matches the pattern `{:msg, contents}` then we'll print the output to the console.  `spawn_link` takes an anonymous function that (in this case) just sends a message back to the parent.

 Add the following function to the `lib/dojo.ex` file: